rdchip/Temperature-24h-Raspberry-Pi/README.md

 # Power up Raspberry Pi Zero

-Connect the mini HDMI cable to the monitor, also keyboard and mouse using usb hub, place the microSD memory and power up.
+Connect the mini HDMI cable to your monitor, I recomend connect your keyboard and mouse using usb hub.
+Now, place the microSD memory and power up.
 Linux will prompt in your monitor.
-Since is the first time booting, you need to follow the guide to setup your language, local time, and all things.
-The most important thing is the wifi connection, you need to update the OS.
-If for some reason you are facing problems with the wifi connection, maybe is the temperature of the wifi chip.
+Since is the first time booting, you need to follow the instructions to setup your language, local time, and other things.
+At this point, the wifi connection is important, because you need to update the OS and install libraries/drivers.
+If for some reason you are facing problems with the wifi connection, maybe is the wifi chip is hot.
 Just let it coolling down.

 <img src="picture/welcome.png" width=950>